VowpalWabbit/vowpalwabbit.github.io/_guides/getting_started.md

 **Use** `--noconstant` to disable the default constant feature.

-## Vowpal Wabbit debugging diagnostics
+## Vowpal Wabbit final learner result

 Now, VW prints a new line with an exponential backoff.
 This information is useful for debugging problems before the learning algorithm finishes with a dataset: